 For faster thawing, place the container in a suitable resealable bag then submerge the (airtight) container in a bowl of tap water.
 It should be ready within a couple of hours.

-If you happen to have a question that concerns vinegar and it’s freezing, you will find most of your answers here:
+If you happen to have a question that concerns vinegar and it’s freezing.

 What is The Freezing point of Vinegar?